 PET will approve applications based on 'first come, first serve ' basis.
 Eligible to participate in the program.

 IN-HOUSE GROUP TRAINING: WHO CAN APPLY?
 ORGANIZATIONS MUST BE FUNDED BY IRCC AND/OR MCI.
-SUCH ORGANIZATIONS WILL BE ELIGIBLE and can apply for funds to deliver In-House Group Training designed to enhance organizational capacity and knowledge sharing, and, if approved, be reimbursed up to $2500 (for facilitator's fees ONLY)
+AN ELIGIBLE ORGANIZATION can apply for funds to deliver In-House Group Training designed to enhance organizational capacity and knowledge sharing, and, if approved, be reimbursed up to $2500 (for facilitator's fees ONLY).

-NOTE: CONSIDERATIONS WILL BE GIVEN TO ORGANIZATIONS WHICH HAVE NEVER USED PET FUNDING AND TO THOSE THAT HAVE COMPLETED THEIR ORGWISE ASSESSMENT AT THE WEBSITE: www.orgwise.ca
+NOTE: PET FUND IS BASED ON FIRST-COME, FIRST-SERVE BASIS, BUT CONSIDERATIONS WILL BE GIVEN TO ORGANIZATIONS WHICH HAVE NEVER USED PET FUNDING AND TO THOSE THAT HAVE COMPLETED THEIR ORGWISE ASSESSMENT AT THE WEBSITE: www.orgwise.ca

 - Interested participants should read PET information and follow application procedure outlined in the HELP GUIDE